TabithaMcCracken/SBA319_Bible_Verse_Practice_MongoDB/README.md

 7. **Include sensible indexes for any and all fields that are queried frequently(5%)**: Indexes are used on several fields as appropriate.

-8. **Include sensible MongoDB data validation rules for at least one data collection(5%)**: Validation rules are used as appropriate;
+8. **Include sensible MongoDB data validation rules for at least one data collection(5%)**: Validation rules are used as appropriate.

 9. **Populate your application's collections with sample data illustrating the use case of the collections.
 You must include at least five sample documents per collection.(5%)**: Each colletion has more than 5 sample documents.